 - Applicants must demonstrate how they will work collaboratively with the Company to execute the project.

-- The Applicant and Company must comply with all other Mass Life agreements, if any.
+- The Applicant and Company must comply with all other Massachusetts Life Sciences Center agreements, if any.

 An external panel of scientists from academia and industry with expertise in delivery/development of therapeutics and clinical care will review applications based on the following criteria: